I would say there was a big tipping point in my business.

 When I first started the Science of People I wrote articles, wrote columns, wrote ebooks and wrote books.
 This is all one medium.
 In the online business world there are a few you can work in:

 - Audio: Podcasts, recordings, webinars

 Everyone consumes content in different ways.
 I realized my sweet spot for my ideal reader (you) was actually visual.
 I needed to do more videos.
-This was when I started my YouTube channel:

 We knew videos were more of a fit than articles because our videos grew and went viral so much faster than our articles!
 But why?